I Do Too

 "I Do Too" is a song co-written and recorded by Canadian country music duo the Reklaws.
 The duo wrote the song with Brad Rempel of High Valley and Ben Stennis.
 It was the fourth single off their second studio album Freshman Year.

 Critical reception

 "I Do Too" was named Top Country Pick of the Week for June 11, 2019.
 They stated that the song "illustrates the struggle of self-doubt, even when your dreams are coming true", calling it an "important message".

 Commercial performance

 "I Do Too" reached a peak of number 6 on the Billboard Canada Country chart dated August 17, 2019.
 It also peaked at #98 on Canadian Hot 100 in the same week.
-It was certified Gold by Music Canada.
+It has been certified Platinum by Music Canada.

 Credits and personnel

 Credits adapted from Freshman Year CD booklet.